SIBO: rebalancing gut bacteria by addressing root causes

 Can SIBO cause weight gain?

-This activity in the GIT influences the body’s ability to manage inflammation and obesity.
+This activity in the gastrointestinal tract influences the body’s ability to manage both inflammation and obesity.
+Because SIBO can push metabolism in either direction, a personalised assessment is needed to understand how it affects your weight.

 Can’t find what you’re looking for?
 Reach out to the team directly – we’ll be happy to assist.